smaurice101/readthedocs/docs/source/solutions.rst

 TML solution templates are designed to dramatically accelerate TML solution solution in a few minutes, when it would normally take companies weeks or months to build end-end real-time solutions at scale, with integrations with advanced machine learning, GenAI, automated docker container deployments and automated documentation, with automated Github code commits.

 Solution templated require NO CODE or Configurations.
 Just RUN THEM in TSS!
-An example will be shown to make this easy to understand.
+An example will be shown to make this easy to understand here :ref:`Running A Solution Container`

 .. important::
    **ALL TML SOLUTIONS MUST BE DEVELOPED USING THESE SOLUTION TEMPLATES.**